wlph17/sw-tutorial/more_c.md

   printf("%d", p2 - p1);  // 4
   ```

-* However, pointer is still different from array.
-Address of array is the same as the array itself.
+* However, pointer is still different from array. <span class="hidden">Address of array is the same as the array itself.
 However, pointer to a pointer is valid.
-Please refer to the last example in the next slide.
+Please refer to the last example in the next slide.</span>

 --

 ### Fixed-Size Array, Multi-Dimensional Array & Pointer of Pointer

-* Fixed-size array, which contains the number of elements in its type signature, is ***not*** the same as an ordinary array, and different size means different type.
+* Fixed-size array, which contains the number of elements in its type signature, is ***not*** the same as an ordinary array, and different size means different type.<span class="hidden">
-  This is because the type definition of fixed size array specifies the size of the entire array.
+  This is because the type definition of fixed size array specifies the size of the entire array.</span>

-* Multi-Dimensional array means having an array of arrays.
-Only fixed-size arrays can be used as the elements, as the size of the elements of an array has to be known.
-It is use similar to normal arrays. (the left-most size is the inner element)
+* Multi-Dimensional array means having an array of arrays. <span class="hidden">Only fixed-size arrays can be used as the elements, as the size of the elements of an array has to be known.
+It is used similar to normal arrays. (the left-most size is the inner element)</span>

   ```c
   int matrix34[3][4];